jfritzel44/node-users-starter/README.md

-Below is an enhanced and formatted version of your README for the Node app with user authentication endpoints.
-It has been structured for better readability and comprehension:

----

 # User Authentication API with SendGrid

 This project implements user authentication in a Node.js application, including features such as login, registration, password reset, and sending emails using SendGrid.